ROCm/HIPIFY/README.md

 `hipify-clang` has unit tests using `LLVM` [`lit`](https://llvm.org/docs/CommandGuide/lit.html)/[`FileCheck`](https://llvm.org/docs/CommandGuide/FileCheck.html).

 `LLVM+CLANG` should be built from sources, pre-built binaries are not exhaustive for testing.
+Before building ensure that the [software required for building](https://releases.llvm.org/11.0.0/docs/GettingStarted.html#software) is of an appropriate version.

 **LLVM 9.0.1 or older:**